trippster56/texttoclipart/README.md

 ## Deployment

-This project is set up for deployment on Netlify.
+This project is set up for deployment on Vercel.
 To deploy:

 1. Push your code to a GitHub repository
-2. Connect the repository to Netlify
+2. Connect the repository to Vercel
-3. Add your environment variables in the Netlify dashboard
+3. Add your environment variables in the Vercel dashboard
 4. Deploy!

 ## Environment Variables